 This is the only way you can probably cope with a corresponding daily routine: get up at six, take the children to school, at nine she is at work, sometimes she reads beforehand Emails.
 Sometimes she is in the office for up to twelve hours, and her second day at home begins in the evening.
 She doesn't go to bed before midnight.
 To compensate, she does yoga or goes to the gym, sometimes she works at home.

 The children are a matter of course in everyday life

 Questions about their daily routine are astonishing: In France, the quota with 40 percent of women in board members up to 2017 has long been decided, already the nursery goes until seven at night.
 It is a different culture in which the children are much more self-assured in everyday life.

 This can also be seen in the fact that Blondeau communicates constantly with her children even at work: "I don't want to spend a day without my children, but it is also important that they were together with their peers in kindergarten, for example," says she.

 Way with perfectionism

-This energy is probably Krystel Blondeau's secret to success: the noticeable passion for everything she does.
-“I have always given my full commitment because I enjoy doing my job,” she explains.
+This energy is probably Krystel Blondeau's secret to success: The noticeable passion for everything she does.
+"I have always given full commitment because I enjoy doing my job," she explains.
 "This has given me respect and the freedom to make decisions."

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!